MACTEP-ETF/RTR108/P07_GUI/README.md

 - **X** –

 ## Vitāli svarīga informācija
- - This relationship also defines ownership, with parents owning their children.
-The PyQt5 ownership model ensures that if you delete a parent (for example, a top-level window), then all of its children (widgets) are automatically deleted as well.
-To avoid memory leaks, you should always make sure that any QWidget object has a parent, with the sole exception of top-level windows.
+ - The PyQt5 ownership model ensures that if you delete a parent (for example, a top-level window), then all of its children (widgets) are automatically deleted as well.
+To avoid memory leaks, you should **always make sure that any QWidget object has a parent, with the sole exception of top-level windows**.